Please read our important disclaimers before using this content

 Address protective order AND custody simultaneously:

-- File immediate motion for custody hearing (don't let her temporary sole custody persist)
+- File immediate motion for custody hearing (don't let the other party's temporary sole custody persist)

 - Request custody evaluation if appropriate (neutral evaluator may see through false allegations)